 Men usually have no symptoms, but a few have a frothy discharge from the penis and mild pain or discomfort during urination.

-Examination of a sample of the discharge under a microscope usually enables doctors to identify the infection.
+Examination of a sample of the discharge under a microscope usually enables doctors to identify trichomoniasis.

 A single dose of an antibiotic cures most women, but most men need to take an antibiotic for 5 to 7 days.

 Trichomonas vaginalis commonly causes a sexually transmitted disease (STD) of the vagina in women and an STD of the urinary tract in men and women.
 Women are much more likely to develop symptoms.
-About 20% of women develop trichomoniasis of the vagina (trichomonas vaginitis) during their reproductive years (see Trichomonas Vaginitis).
+About 20% of women develop trichomoniasis of the vagina (trichomonas vaginitis) during their reproductive years.

 Many people with trichomoniasis also have gonorrhea or other STDs.